 I am a fan of survey websites and have been for a number of years now.
 Surveys are often frowned upon by people who earn money on the internet.
 Some people assume that surveys will pay you 50p for 30 minutes work.
 By being selective about the companies that you use it is possible to make a nice amount of money per month.
 You may never be able to work from home solely completing surveys, however, you could certainly enjoy a nice holiday or save towards a new car.
 You could take some of your survey earnings and use them for matched betting.
-This is a fantastic way to make an easy £500+ a month risk and tax free.
+This is a fantastic way to make some extra money.

 WhatUsersDo is a fantastic company that pays you to test online or interactive content for their clients.
 Examples of items they pay to test include websites and mobile applications.

 In the last year I have been a WhatUsersDo tester sporadically at times.
 I had a problem with Java, which prevented me from testing, but recently I have got back into it now.
 My best ever month saw me earn nearly £100 but I am already well on track to have a fantastic May!

 Around six months I wrote a post here about being a WhatUsersDo tester.
 WhatUsersDo testers are paid to test online or interactive content.
 If you are an English speaker you are allowed to sign up as a WhatUsersDo tester.
 Testers are paid £5 tests performed on mobile, tablet and computer based devices.